-Jamie Bell says that making 'Fantastic Four' taught him how to be an 'advocate': 'I know what I want to stand for'
+Jamie Bell says that making troubled 'Fantastic Four' taught him how to be an 'advocate': 'I know what I want to stand for'

 - Oops!Something went wrong.Please try again later.